radiocosmology/alpenhorn/doc/demo.rst

 Now that we have the transport group, we can create storage nodes to put in it.
-As mentioned above, each node is a single physical device (disk, tape, etc.) which is transferred through the Snearkernet.
+As mentioned above, each node is a single physical device (disk, tape, etc.) which is transferred through the Sneakernet.
 Multiple nodes in the group can be available at a particular site, but we'll just create a single node for the purpose of this demo.

-When we create the new node, we'll tell alpenhorn that it's initally available on ``alpenhost3``:
+When we create the new node, we'll tell alpenhorn that it's initially available on ``alpenhost3``:

 .. code:: console